CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-fall-2024-syllabus.md

 ### More Details

 This course provides important background in building graphical user interfaces, with some general background on design.
 We will cover conceptual and practical aspects of GUI design and implementation.
-This year we will focus on coding in JavaFX, using both purely procedural code and mark-up.
-We will contrast approaches for basic implementation using other languages and toolkits such as Python/Tkinter, HTML/CSS/JavaScript, and Android/Java.
+This year we will focus on coding in Typescript with HTML & CSS, using both purely procedural code and mark-up.
+We will contrast approaches for basic implementation using other languages and toolkits such as Python/Tkinter, and Android/Java.

 This course is a complement to: